Capital Project & Referendum

 For several decades, the school district has worked diligently to prolong the life of major systems in our school buildings.
 However, we are at a critical juncture, where repairs, patches, and other methods can no longer ensure safe, comfortable teaching and learning environments.

 The proposed $98 million program addresses the most critical infrastructure improvements in all seven school buildings and five non-instructional buildings, with zero tax impact for our district residents.
-The district is seeking voter approval for these projects because in New York state, capital projects must be approved by district residents.
+The work involved in this project would include:

 Boiler replacement in five schools